 BackCountry Navigator is last on our list not because it’s the least in terms of functionality but arguably the best.
 This $11.99 navigation app is perfect for hikers.
 Aside from the cool features like marking up maps from multiple countries, it has a number of offline topographical maps that are ideal for places where there is no data service to download them like you would need to when using Google Maps (not listed here).
 It’s an expensive application but there is a free version you can test so why not give it a try?

-That sums up our list for the day.
+That sums up our list of navigation apps for now.
 Did we miss anything?
-Perhaps your favorite Navigation app was left out of the list?
-Let us know what you think and whether you have any suggestions of your own for the best navigation app for Android.
+Perhaps your favorite app was left out of the list?
+Let us know what you think and whether you have any apps you would like to suggest.
+Meanwhile, you might also want to take a look at some of the best compass apps for Android.